stormpath/stormpath-documentation/source/auth_n.rst

 Step 5a: Generate defaultRelayState (IdP-initiated Authentication Only)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+.. only:: not nodejs

   To configure your IdP for IdP-initiated authentication, you will need to get a ``defaultRelayState`` JWT:

 .. only:: php